-- Section 1003.33 (1), Florida Statutes, requires that district report cards for all elementary school students must clearly grade or mark: - the student's academic performance in each class or course in Grades K-5 (based upon examinations as well as written papers, class participation and other academic performance criteria); - o the student's conduct and behavior; and - o the student's attendance, including absences and tardiness. - The student's final report card for a school year shall contain a statement indicating end-ofyear status regarding performance or nonperformance at grade level, acceptable or unacceptable behavior and attendance and promotion or nonpromotion. - All schools shall use a standard report card appropriate for the level (K, 1-2, 3-5) as the primary means of reporting student progress. - With the approval of the Superintendent and the School Board, schools may develop additional or supplementary instruments, which may be used in conjunction with the standard report card.
-Amended 07-29-97 and 06-25-99 - Report cards shall be issued for all students, Grades K-5, at the close of each grading period.
-Amended 06-30-92 - Progress Reports may be issued at the end of the extended year programs and services, i.e., extended school year, Saturday school, before and after school programs.
-Adopted 06-27-00, Amended 07-01-09 - Parents are to be notified in writing midway during the nine-week grading period as to the progress of their child.
+- Section 1003.33 (1), Florida Statutes, requires that district report cards for all elementary school students must clearly grade or mark: - the student's academic performance in each class or course in Grades K-5 (based upon examinations as well as written papers, class participation and other academic performance criteria); - o the student's conduct and behavior; and - o the student's attendance, including absences and tardiness. - The student's final report card for a school year shall contain a statement indicating end-ofyear status regarding performance or nonperformance at grade level, acceptable or unacceptable behavior and attendance and promotion or nonpromotion. - All schools shall use a standard report card appropriate for the level (K, 1-2, 3-5) as the primary means of reporting student progress. - With the approval of the Superintendent and the School Board, schools may develop additional or supplementary instruments, which may be used in conjunction with the standard report card. - Report cards shall be issued for all students, Grades K-5, at the close of each grading period. - Progress Reports may be issued at the end of the extended year programs and services, i.e., extended school year, Saturday school, before and after school programs. - Parents are to be notified in writing midway during the nine-week grading period as to the progress of their child.
 This progress report will be sent home following the district progress report calendar.
-The district Progress Report and/ or district-approved electronic Progress Report form may be used for this notification.
-Amended 12-06-05 - o Parents are to be notified in writing midway during a nine week grading period or at any time during a grading period when it is apparent that the student may not pass or is performing unsatisfactorily in any course or grade level.
-The district Progress Report and/ or approved electronic Progress Report form will be used for this notification.
-Amended 06-15-99 and 06-27-00 - Report cards for English Language Learner (ELL) students must be in the primary language of the parent/ guardian, whenever feasible.
-Amended 7/27/00 These primary language report cards are to be attached to the English report card.
+The district Progress Report and/ or district-approved electronic Progress Report form may be used for this notification. - Parents are to be notified in writing midway during a nine week grading period or at any time during a grading period when it is apparent that the student may not pass or is performing unsatisfactorily in any course or grade level.
+The district Progress Report and/ or approved electronic Progress Report form will be used for this notification. - Report cards for English Language Learner (ELL) students must be in the primary language of the parent/ guardian, whenever feasible.
+These primary language report cards are to be attached to the English report card.